 The existence of pendants can be traced back to prehistoric times when bones, teeth, and shells were used dangling with a thread to be worn around the neck.
 The Venus of Hohle Fels – a figurine carved from mammoth’s ivory, in the shape of a woman’s body is an example of a prehistoric archaeological artifact.
 Later from 300 BC, the Greeks started using pendants as a form of jewelry, after they mastered making colored jewels, pearls, and emeralds.
+The popularity of pendant jewelry kept growing and growing until today, when most people wear it without even thinking.

 Throughout history, pendants were available in different forms – serving varied purposes.